-A written outline of the hypothesis and the methodology must be submitted to the CEO; Individuals supported by Kardel, involved in research endorsed by Kardel will be individuals that are able to provide informed consent for their participation; participation is completely voluntary; participants may refuse to respond to any questions or ask that the tape recorder be turned off; Participants may withdraw at any time, without explanation.
-They may choose to have their

-Participants may withdraw at any time, without explanation.
-They may choose to have their contribution to-date destroyed or not included in the study.

-Kardel's Images/Video/Text/Audio Consent Form will be explained and completed with the individual supported.
-A copy of this form will be given to the manager/designate, with the person's permission, and is scanned to ShareVision.

-The managers/designates responsible for the individual's support, or their caregiver/parents with whom they reside, will receive a detailed description of the project prior to discussions with the individual involved.

-Research results will not identify individuals by name or identifying information;

-Kardel will receive a copy of the research on completion;

-Kardel has the right to deny access to people on Kardel property;

-The researcher must agree to comply with the ethical standards of Kardel as outlined in our Policy and Procedure Manual;

-Original recordings, notes, etc., will be destroyed after analysis and the writing of the final copy of the research;

-Researchers must be affiliated with a college or university and the research proposal must be in compliance with their research ethics committee where applicable
+- A written outline of the hypothesis and the methodology must be submitted to the CEO; - Individuals supported by Kardel, involved in research endorsed by Kardel will be individuals that are able to provide informed consent for their participation; participation is completely voluntary; participants may refuse to respond to any questions or ask that the tape recorder be turned off; - Participants may withdraw at any time, without explanation.
+They may choose to have their contribution to-date destroyed or not included in the study. - Kardel's Images/Video/Text/Audio Consent Form will be explained and completed with the individual supported.
+A copy of this form will be given to the manager/designate, with the person's permission, and is scanned to ShareVision. - The managers/designates responsible for the individual's support, or their caregiver/parents with whom they reside, will receive a detailed description of the project prior to discussions with the individual involved. - Research results will not identify individuals by name or identifying information; - Kardel will receive a copy of the research on completion; - Kardel has the right to deny access to people on Kardel property; - The researcher must agree to comply with the ethical standards of Kardel as outlined in our Policy and Procedure Manual; - Original recordings, notes, etc., will be destroyed after analysis and the writing of the final copy of the research; - Researchers must be affiliated with a college or university and the research proposal must be in compliance with their research ethics committee where applicable